top of page

 1) What are the immediate goals of my startup?

-It can be overwhelming to know who to hire to do what.
-But when you reflect on and understand what you aim to achieve in the short term, it can you narrow down the types of roles you prioritize in your Understanding what you aim to achieve in the short term can help you prioritize which roles are needed first.
+It can be overwhelming to know who to hire to do what and understanding what you aim to achieve in the short term can help you prioritize which roles are needed first.

-In this instance, the product and improvements to its features are necessary for sales, and thus prioritizing hires that enhance the product's appeal and functionality becomes essential.
+In this instance, the product and improvements to its features are necessary for sales, and so prioritizing hires that enhance the product's appeal and functionality becomes essential.

 2) What skills are critical to achieving these goals?